JL-III/Theatria/docs/rules-policies/ban-appeals.md

      - A detailed explanation of why you believe the ban should be lifted.

 2. **Staff Review**
    - Your appeal will be reviewed by our staff team.
+They follow these [Ban Appeal Review Guidelines](../faqs-troubleshooting/staff/ban-appeal-review-guidelines.md).
    - Staff members will consider the circumstances of your ban and your explanation.
    - Please be patient, as this process may take some time.